-New Da Vinci high school teachers receive 23 days of paid professional development (continuing teachers receive 23 days) plus 5 1/2 hours per week and a daily hour-and-a-half planning period for collaborative planning to ensure that every student who graduates from Da Vinci Schools is college-ready, career-prepared, and community-minded.
-These professional development days include visits to similar schools to gather best practices as well as training in supporting students with IEPs and 504 plans.
+New Da Vinci high school teachers receive 22 days of paid professional development (continuing teachers receive 22 days) plus 5 1/2 hours per week and a daily hour-and-a-half planning period for collaborative planning to ensure that every student who graduates from Da Vinci Schools is college-ready, career-prepared, and community-minded.
+These professional development days include professional partnerships from external agencies, visits to similar schools to gather best practices, staff reflection and collaboration, as well as training in supporting students with IEPs and 504 plans, English Language Learners, and Diversity, Inclusion, and Equity practices.